Resume

 Ways to Improve Your Communication Skills

-You’re probably itching to send out your resume and land that job, not spend more time tweaking your skills.
+You’re probably itching to send out your resume and land that job, not spend more time improving your skills.
 But trust me, sharpening your communication skills is worth it.
-These skills are versatile and can open up all kinds of doors in any industry you choose.
-Plus, those improved skills will eventually shine on your resume.
+These skills are versatile and can open all kinds of doors in any industry you choose.

 Master active listening

-The tech boom has made our attention spans shorter — how many times have you glanced at your phone mid-conversation?
+The tech boom has shortened our attention spans.
+How many times have you glanced at your phone while having a conversation?
 Start by putting away your phone, closing your laptop, and giving the person your full attention.

 Resist the urge to jump in with questions or solutions prematurely.
 We’ve all been guilty of planning our response before the other person finishes — and people notice.
 Let them complete their thoughts to show you’re genuinely listening and understanding their message.